brianX06y9/Structured_Data_Brian_Ofosu/Reflection.md

 The dataset outlines the daily expenses of myself (Brian Ofosu).
-It can be categorizes as a structured data since the data has been presented in an organized, row-column format, enabling any individual to draw conclusions on my allocation of funds in a week.
+It can be categorized as a structured data since the data has been presented in an organized, row-column format, enabling any individual to draw conclusions on my allocation of funds in a week.
 During the recording and cleaning process, I noticed that there might be blanks for certain